Diogenes2001/vm/README.md

 # vm
 CS246E final project (executable only)

-A text editor for Linux based on the vm editor.
+A text editor for Linux written in C++ based on the vm editor.
 It supports the following:
 + page navigation using commands
 + command, insert, and replace mode
 + saving and quitting